 What about the fee?

-- You may send 2 separate checks; one for $85 for the biometrics & the second one for $410 for the work authorization fee OR
+- You must send 2 separate checks; one for $85 for the biometrics & the second one for $410 for the work authorization fee (USCIS may reject your entire package if you submit a single, combined payment for multiple forms.)

 - Checks/money orders must be payable to U.S. Department of Homeland Security.